Skip to main content

 dci logout

-API key (CI/automation)
+API token (CI/automation)

-export DCI_API_KEY=<your-api-key>
+export DCI_API_KEY=<YOUR_API_TOKEN>

 When DCI_API_KEY is set, the CLI uses it instead of OAuth.